CloudComputingCourse/spark-ec2-setup/README.md

 `spark-ec2-setup` allows you to launch, manage and shut down Apache Spark clusters on Amazon EC2.
 Currently it only supports Spark v2.1.0 along with HDFS v2.7.3 and must use AMI ami-6d15ec7b (or images created based on it).
 This tool is based on `spark-ec2` (https://github.com/amplab/spark-ec2) from AMP Lab.
-Please make sure you use Python 2.7 with this tool.

 ## Before You Start